wharfkit/website/src/lib/docs/SessionKit/SessionStorage.md

 ---
 title: SessionStorage
-description: A storage adapter interface to persist Sessions within the SessionKit.
+description: A storage adapter interface to persist Sessions within the Session Kit.
-category: SessionKit
+category: Session Kit
 published: true
 hidden: true
-requiresReview: true
 ---

 # SessionStorage

 The `SessionStorage` interface is a design pattern that outlines how the [SessionKit](/docs/sessionkit/session-kit-factory) will utilize storage.
-Developers may use this interface to define custom storage engines should the [BrowserLocalStorage](/docs/sessionkit/browser-local-storage) included by default not meet the applications needs.
+Developers may use this interface to define custom storage engines, should the [BrowserLocalStorage](/docs/sessionkit/browser-local-storage) included by default not meet the applications needs.

 ## Anatomy